triciasawyer/caps/README.md

 ### Collaborators

 - Code review in lecture using Reece's code
-- Worked in Remo with Daniel and Stephen on code and test issues
+- Worked in Remo with Daniel, Stephen, and Keelan on code and test issues

 ### Setup